build-on-aws/bedrock-agent-txt2sql/README.md

 ![Create DB query](Streamlit_App/images/create_athena_db.png)

-- You should now see query successful at the bottom.
-On the left side under **Data**, change the default database to your database `athena_db` as shown in the screenshot above.
+- You should see query successful at the bottom.
+On the left side under **Data**, change the default database to `athena_db`, if not by default.

-- Now, let's create the `customers` table.
+- We'll need to create the `customers` table.
 Run the following query in Athena. `(Remember to update the {alias} field)`:

 ```sql
 CREATE EXTERNAL TABLE athena_db.customers (